hedgewithcryptohedgewithcrypto

 Visit CoinSpot

-ReviewRead our full Digital Surge reviewRead our full CoinSpot review
+Review Read our full Digital Surge Review Read our full CoinSpot Review

 CoinSpot is an Australian-made cryptocurrency exchange that was established in 2013.
 Founded in Melbourne, CoinSpot has grown to become one of the largest digital currency marketplaces in the country with more than 2 million users.
 CoinSpot supports more than 380 cryptocurrencies that can be bought, traded and sold using Australian Dollars.
-The AUSTRAC and Blockchain Australia-certified company is ideal for newer investors that are looking to invest in the cryptocurrency market.
+The AUSTRAC and Blockchain Australia-certified company is ideal for newer investors who are looking to invest in the cryptocurrency market.
 In short, it is one of the best crypto platforms for Australia based on customer feedback and reviews.

 The best feature of CoinSpot is the hassle-free instant buy and sell platform.
 Individuals can browse the supported coins and complete a cryptocurrency purchase in a matter of minutes without any complicated charts or processes.
-There is even the option of dollar cost average and coin bundles that lowers the barrier for newer investors in the industry.
+There is even the option of dollar cost average and coin bundles that lower the barrier for newer investors in the industry.
 Lastly, new accounts that sign up with a CoinSpot referral code can claim a $20 Bitcoin bonus.

 • Tried and tested cryptocurrency exchange in Australia